 Yes, BINA is proud to support and welcome participants of all sexual orientations and gender identities.
 BINA as an organization proudly advocates for the rights of LGBTQ+ people in Israel and beyond, and we make great efforts to make sure that individuals of diverse identities feel welcome, included, safe and celebrated.

-You will live in apartments in the south Tel Aviv neighborhood of Shapira or the coastal Haifa neighborhood of Bat Galim.
+You will live in apartments in a neighborhood of south Tel Aviv neighborhood of Shapira.
 The apartments are furnished and equipped with all the basic necessities.
 You will be sharing a bedroom with other participants, with a few bedrooms per apartment.

 Our programs encourage participants to live as a group using communal resources.
 This means many daily living decisions are made democratically, as a group.
 In addition, the group has a joint sum of money that is used collectively for buying groceries and other necessities.
-Meals are usually cooked together in the apartment, or in Tel Aviv on BINA’s campus.
+Meals are usually cooked together in the apartment, or at BINA’s campus in south Tel Aviv.

 Yes, there are breaks for major Jewish holidays, as well as a January break in between first and second semesters.

 All participants will receive basic health care coverage from one of Israel's health care cooperatives.
 There is a clinic and pharmacy in the neighborhood.
 Please be advised that your health insurance will not cover preexisting conditions, mental health, as well as a few other treatments.
 Participants taking prescription medications should bring enough with them to last the duration of the program.

 Yes, it’s possible to receive college credit on BINA but only in the Mechina in Tel Aviv.
 Please let us know if you are interested in college credit.